aw-wrede/computation/README.md

 __Current features:__
 * Creating zero matrices *(marray_zero)*, unit matrices *(marray_identity)*, copies *(marray_copy)*, transposed matrices *(marray_transposed)*
 * Addition *(marray_add_val, marray_addi_val)*, subtraction, multiplication *(marray_mul_val, marray_muli_val)* of matrices with a single value, both as new matrices and on the first one
-* Addition, subtraction, multiplication of matrices, both as new matrices and on the first one
+* Addition, subtraction, multiplication of matrices, both as new matrices and on the first one (immediate)
 * Creating a sub-matrix *(marray_get_partition)*
 * Matrix multiplication *(marray_dot)*
 * Evaluate whether matrices are close to each other *(marray_close, marray_close_all)*